-Ballyhalbert Bay provides a tolerable anchorage in southwest and westerly winds.
-However, a heavy sea runs into the bay when winds trend eastward of south, and onward through east and around to north.
-Vessels that can take-to-the-hard can find good protection inside the harbour at these times.
+Ballyhalbert Bay provides a tolerable anchorage in southwesterly and westerly winds.
+However, a heavy sea runs into the bay when winds trend eastward of south and onward through east around to the north.
+Vessels that can take to the bottom can find good protection inside the harbour at these times.
 The bay is open and clear of dangers making access straightforward in daylight at any stage of the tide.

 Keyfacts for Ballyhalbert Bay